What is the LTCP?

-The region’s transport system affects people’s quality of life and life chances, our environment and our economy.
-It brings our communities closer together, supports business and connects people to education, retail, leisure and work.
+The region’s transport system affects people’s quality of life and life chances, our environment, and our economy.
+It brings our communities closer together, supports business and jobs, and connects people to education, retail, leisure and work.

-It is therefore essential we have a plan in place make our transport better, faster, safer and more reliable.
-It must help address the big issues like climate change, inequality, and public health.
+It is therefore essential we have a plan in place to make our transport better, faster, safer and more reliable for all users.
+It must help address the big issues like climate change, pollution, inequality, and public health.

 The Cambridgeshire & Peterborough Combined Authority is required by law to make and maintain a Local Transport Plan for the region.

-The first Local Transport Plan was put in place in early 2020.
-Since then, many changes have taken place which means it needs an overhaul.
+The region’s first Local Transport Plan was put in place in early 2020.
+Since then, many changes have taken place locally and in the wider world which means it needs an update.

-We’ve included the word ‘connectivity’ in the name of the plan, because the internet has changed how we travel.
-For example, many more people work or learn from home.
+We’ve included the word ‘connectivity’ in the name of the plan, because the internet has had a big impact on transport.
+For example, many more people are working or learning from home.
 There is more online shopping and more leisure and entertainment is now offered digitally.
 It all means fewer journeys.

 Others use their phones and other devices to buy tickets and check travel information on the go.

-- The Government’s new national cycling and walking policy
+- The Government’s new national cycling and walking policies.